Guihua YU, et al

 organic solvent to constitute a monomer solution B

-aniline, but other carbon-based organic monomers may also be
+monomer aniline, but other carbon-based organic monomers may

-used, such as pyrrole, thiophene and aniline derivatives such as
+also be used, such as pyrrole, thiophene and aniline

-polymerization of the above polymers under the action of an
+the like.
+The polymerization of the above polymers under the

 The effect of polybasic doped acid is preferably phytic acid,